Life, Liberty & Levin

 Life, Liberty & Levin is an American political talk show hosted by conservative personality Mark Levin and broadcast by Fox News.
 It premiered on February 25, 2018.
 Each week features a long-form interview with 1 to 3 guests for the hour.

 In November 2017, Fox News announced that it had signed Levin for a weekend talk show to air on Sunday nights, beginning in February 2018.
 The program explores the “fundamental values and principles undergirding American society, culture, politics, and current events, and their relevance to the nation's future and everyday lives of citizens."
-The show currently airs new episodes on Sundays at 8:00 PM ET, with a repeat airing at 11:00 PM ET.
+The show currently airs new episodes on Saturdays and Sundays at 8:00 PM ET, with a repeat airing at 11:00 PM ET.

 Although most episodes have guests in-studio, Levin conducted interviews via video chat during the COVID-19 pandemic.
 Levin resumed in-person interviews on August 2, 2020, when he hosted Sean Hannity.

+In September 2023 it was announced that the show would be expanding to both Saturday and Sunday night broadcasts beginning on September 16.

-Frequent Guests
+Frequent guests

-Levin has interviewed an array of different people.
-Below are guests that he frequently speaks with.
+Below are a list of personalities that frequently contribute to the show.